WIOA Billable Time Guidelines

 B. Administrative Time (Capped at 10%)

-Under 20 CFR 683.215(b), these activities must be tracked within the 10% administrative cost cap across all Title I funding streams.
+These activities must be tracked within the 10% administrative cost cap.

 • Accounting, budgeting, payroll